CraftoryStudios/Website/sourcecode/craftory-tech/wiki/Getting Started.md

 4\.
 Now we have some steel we can start producing power, there are many generators to pick from, check out the Generators section of the Wiki.
-One of the basic ones is the [[SolidFuelGenerator]], this burns normal minecraft fuels and produces energy, which is stored in its internal buffer and distributed to machines placed next to it.
+One of the basic ones is the [[Solid Fuel Generator]], this burns normal minecraft fuels and produces energy, which is stored in its internal buffer and distributed to machines placed next to it.